AndreasFaust/react-strapi-img/README.md

 | **style**              | string   |             | Custom React style-object.                                                                             |
 | **prefix**             | string   |             | Prefix all src and srcset.                                                                             |
 | **cache**              | boolean  | true        | Saves loaded urls in SessionStorage, to prevent placeholder and animation.                             |

+---

+## Contributing

+Every contribution is very much appreciated.

+**If you like `react-raster`, don't hesitate to star it on [GitHub](https://github.com/AndreasFaust/react-raster).**

+---

+## License

+Licensed under the MIT License, Copyright © 2020-present Andreas Faust.

+See [LICENSE](LICENSE) for more information.

+---

+## Thanks

+Special thanks to all libraries this one is depending on.